Difference between V-model and RAD model

 2. RAD Model:

-RAD model refers to Rapid Application Development and it is type of Incremental Model.
-The components or functions are developed in parallel and it can handle small project as well as medium project.
-In this model any changes can be made in any stages.
+RAD model refers to Rapid Application Development and it is a type of Incremental Model.
+The components or functions are developed in parallel and it can handle small projects as well as medium projects.
+In this model, any changes can be made at any stage.
 It has high productivity due to less number of people.